zyferlink/apple-react-web-app/README.md

 <br>

-## Stage 07: Implement Feature Section Component
+## Stage 08: Implement How It Works Section
 **Log Date:** January 9, 2025

-This stage focuses on building the "Features" section for the Apple website clone and adding animations using GSAP.
+This stage focuses on building the "How It Works" section for the Apple website clone and refining its implementation.

 <hr>
 <br>